Medication cannot cure asthma, but it can help manage symptoms and reduce asthma attacks.

-There are two general types of asthma medication which can give you long-term control or quick relief of symptoms.
+There are two general types of asthma medication that can give you long-term control or quick relief of symptoms.

 - Relievers.
 These asthma medications are also known as bronchodilators.
 They relieve the symptoms of asthma by relaxing the muscle bands that tighten around the airways.
 This action rapidly opens the airways, letting more air come in and out of the lungs.
 As a result, breathing improves.
 Bronchodilators also help clear mucus from the lungs.
 As the airways open, the mucus moves more freely and can be coughed out more easily.
 If you need to use your reliever inhaler three or more times a week, you may need to take a preventer drug too.

 These asthma medications can be administered in different ways.
 Successful treatment should allow you to live an active and normal life.
 If your asthma symptoms are not under good control, you should contact your doctor or asthma nurse for advice and discuss whether a different asthma medication may work better for you.

 Long-term control asthma medications

 Add-on treatments are used daily over an extended period of time to achieve and maintain control of persistent asthma that is not controlled by the regular use of a preventer drug.

 These add-on medications include:

 - Long acting reliever inhalers (bronchodilators) which act for longer than the usual reliever inhalers, usually for 12 hours, and are generally used twice a day.
 These long-acting reliever inhalers should only be used if you are also using a steroid preventer inhaler.
 Combination inhalers containing both a long-acting reliever and a steroid preventer are available.

-- Leukotriene receptor antagonists are taken as tablets, usually once or twice a day, even when you do not have symptoms.
+- Leukotriene receptor antagonists (LRTA) are taken as tablets, usually once or twice a day, even when you do not have symptoms.
 Latest NHS guidance recommends these tablets alongside preventer inhalers, instead of combination inhalers (or 2 separate devices) delivering long acting beta-agonist (LABA) together with a low-dose inhaled corticosteroid (steroid).

 - Theophylline (a bronchodilator) may be added to help prevent night-time symptoms.